ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 api_instance = OryClient::V0alpha2Api.new
-flow = 'flow_example' # String | The Verification Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`). opts = {
+flow = 'flow_example' # String | The Verification Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`). submit_self_service_verification_flow_body = OryClient::SubmitSelfServiceVerificationFlowWithLinkMethodBody.new({email: 'email_example', method: 'method_example'}) # SubmitSelfServiceVerificationFlowBody |
+opts = {
   token: 'token_example', # String | Verification Token  The verification token which completes the verification request.
 If the token is invalid (e.g. expired) an error will be shown to the end-user.
 This parameter is usually set in a link and not used by any direct API call.
-  cookie: 'cookie_example', # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+  cookie: 'cookie_example' # String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected.
-  submit_self_service_verification_flow_body: OryClient::SubmitSelfServiceVerificationFlowWithLinkMethodBody.new({email: 'email_example', method: 'method_example'}) # SubmitSelfServiceVerificationFlowBody |
 }

 begin
   # Complete Verification Flow
-  result = api_instance.submit_self_service_verification_flow(flow, opts)
+  result = api_instance.submit_self_service_verification_flow(flow, submit_self_service_verification_flow_body, opts)
   p result
 rescue OryClient::ApiError => e
   puts "Error when calling V0alpha2Api->submit_self_service_verification_flow: #{e}"